bruceravel/demeter/documentation/Athena/params/constrain.rst

 ---------------------------------

 In the main window, the parameters are grouped into sets of related parameters.
 All of the parameters associated with background removal are in one box, all the Fourier transform parameters are in another box, and so on.
 The labels at the top of each box are sensitive to mouse clicks much like the entry box labels.
-A left click posts a helpful message in the echo area, while a right click posts a context menu, as shown in the picture below.
+A right click posts a context menu, as shown in the picture below.

 .. _fig-paramgroup: